rails/rails/guides/source/association_basics.md

 When used alone, `belongs_to` produces a one-directional one-to-one connection.
 Therefore each book in the above example "knows" its author, but the authors don't know about their books.
 To setup a [bi-directional association](#bi-directional-associations) - use `belongs_to` in combination with a `has_one` or `has_many` on the other model, in this case the Author model.

-If `optional` is set to true in the model, then `belongs_to` does not guarantee reference consistency.
+NOTE: If `optional` is set to true in the model, then `belongs_to` does not guarantee reference consistency.
 This means that the foreign key in one table might not reliably point to a valid primary key in the referenced table.

 ```ruby
 class Book < ApplicationRecord